Gudea cylinders: Cylinder B

 The second cylinder begins with a narrative hymn starting with a prayer to the Anunnaki.
 Gudea then announces the house ready for the accommodation of Ningirsu and his wife Bau.
 Food and drink are prepared, incense is lit and a ceremony is organized to welcome the gods into their home.
 The city is then judged again and a number of deities are appointed by Enki to fill various positions within the structure.
 These include a gatekeeper, bailiff, butler, chamberlain, coachman, goatherd, gamekeeper, grain and fisheries inspectors, musicians, armourers and a messenger.
 After a scene of sacred marriage between Ningirsu and Bau, a seven-day celebration is given by Gudea for Ningirsu with a banquet dedicated to Anu, Enlil and Ninmah (Ninhursag), the major gods of Sumer, who are all in attendance.
 The text closes with lines of praise for Ningirsu and the Eninnu temple.

+An example of the Cylinder B text:

 The building of Ningirsu's temple

 The modern name for the myth contained on both cylinders is "The building of Ningirsu's temple".
 Ningirsu was associated with the yearly spring rains, a force essential to early irrigation agriculture.
 Thorkild Jacobsen describes the temple as an intensely sacred place and a visual assurance of the presence of the god in the community, suggesting the structure was "in a mystical sense, one with him."
 The element "Ninnu" in the name of the temple "E-Ninnu" is a name of Ningirsu with the full form of its name, "E-Ninnu-Imdugud-babbara" meaning "house Ninnu, the flashing thunderbird".
 It is directly referred to as thunderbird in Gudea's second dream and in his blessing of it.